NAR Commission Lawsuit Hub

 Our listing form has been updated to remain in compliance with the new regulations surrounding commissions.
 When you fill out your listing form, you will see the following option:

 • Buyer Concessions/Agent Commissions: We believe it is in your best interest to consider all offers, as they can always be negotiated.
 Offers with concessions or commissions can still result in a favorable bottom line.
 Are you open to receiving offers that may include concessions or commissions?
-Yes/No
+Yes____ No____

 • You can select either yes or no. No commission amount will be collected at this or any time.
 This is because all commissions will be negotiated during the offer process.